AlessandroAnnini/layereddsl/README.md

 1. **Define**: Human writes or co-writes DSL with AI help.
 2. **Validate**: AI compares DSL to codebase, flags gaps or mismatches.
-3. **Generate**: AI fills in only the missing or outdated parts — no freelancing.
+3. **Generate**: AI fills in only the missing or outdated parts... no freelancing.

 ---